 - increase the chance to better understand functioning of protected areas across different habitats in different European countries

-- provide opportunities to experience Wilderness personally
+- provides opportunities to experience Wilderness personally

-All this knowledge and information can be transferred
+All this knowledge and information can be transferred:

 - to the protected area zoning system, as the Wilderness should be the central theme in many large protected areas